 Our team of experts is passionate about our mission of empowering patients to take a bigger role in decisions about their healthcare.
 They have a thorough understanding of the healthcare sector in the UK and are armed with a wealth of knowledge, skills and experience in their respective fields.
 Every one of our team members is fully invested in delivering personalised care to patients as part of the NHS Long Term Plan and motivated by the prospect of giving health and care professionals the inspiration, education and support they need to make that a reality.

-Co-chair, Personalised Care Institute
+Chair of Steering Group, Personalised Care Institute

 DR EMMA HYDE